An Grianan of Aileach is one of the most popular places to visit in Donegal.

 The views alone are worth the visit with the incredible positioning of the fort on a cleared hilltop providing a complete 360-degree panorama.

-From the top of the terraced walls of the fort, you can see across three different counties including Donegal, Derry and Tyrone.
+From the top of the terraced walls on a clear day, you can see across counties Donegal, Derry and Tyrone.

 It also offers spectacular views over Lough Foyle and Lough Swilly, with one of the most well-known photographs from the fort being of Inch Island off the coast of Donegal.

-Things to see and do near An Grianan Fort
+Things to see and do near Grianan of Aileach

 The Wild Ireland animal sanctuary is the newest one in Ireland and is located just down the road from Burt.
 It’s home to rescued animals including bears, wolves, lynx and eagles.

 2. The Inishowen 100 (start at an Grianan Fort)